-DCAMM's entire offering (the "Disposition Site" shown in Figures 2 and 3) includes both the Hurley Building and surrounding area (the "Hurley Disposition Area" shown on Figures 2 and 3) and the open spaces surrounding the adjacent Lindemann Mental Health Center (the "Open Space Improvement Area" shown in Figures 2 and 3), but not the Lindemann Building itself.
+The Project includes both the Hurley Building and surrounding area (the "Hurley Disposition Area" shown on Figures 2 and 3) as well as the open spaces surrounding the adjacent Lindemann Mental Health Center (the "Open Space Improvement Area" shown in Figures 2 and 3), but not the Lindemann Building itself.
+The "Disposition Site" shown in Figure 2 comprises both the Hurley Disposition Area and the Open Space Improvement Area.